johngieselmann/HTML5-Boilerplate/README.md

-# HTML5 Boilerplate
+# Website Template

-This is my personal boilerplate derived from THE [HTML5 Boilerplate](http://html5boilerplate.com)
+This is my HTML website template derived from THE [HTML5 Boilerplate](http://html5boilerplate.com)